Nurse Faculty Loan Program

 Jacksonville University Keigwin School of Nursing is a recipent of HRSA funding for the Nurse Faculty Loan Program (NFLP), a program designed to increase the number of qualified nursing faculty.

-Our first post-master's DNP cohort for NFLP funded students will begin in January 2019.
-Applications for this cohort are due by October 1, 2018 and can be submitted online here.
+Our next post-master's DNP cohort for NFLP funded students will begin in January 2019.
+Applications for this cohort are due by October 1, 2019 and can be submitted online here.

 According to the US Health Resources & Services Administration (HRSA):

 The purpose of this funding opportunity is to increase the number of qualified nursing faculty by providing funding to accredited schools of nursing to offer loans to students in advanced education nursing degree programs who are committed to become nurse faculty.
 In exchange for full-time, post-graduation employment as nurse faculty, the program authorizes cancelation of up to 85 percent of any such loan (plus interest thereon).

 Additional information regarding funding benefits and requirements can be referenced here on the HRSA NFLP page.

 What is the Nurse Faculty Loan Program (NFLP)?